 09 of 30

 Forget the saying: "Out with the old, in with the new."
 Cherish an Antique Day is meant for celebrating the older, refined items of years past.
 Whether you're an antique collector or simply like admiring items from previous decades, take some time today to shop for antiques, read up on their history, sort through family heirlooms, or add a piece into your home decor.

 10 of 30

-They may have annoyed us when we were younger, but few people know us as intimately as our siblings.
-Take a moment today to call your brother or sister and reminisce about all those times you drove each other (and your parents) crazy.
+They might have annoyed you when you were younger, but few people know you as intimately as your siblings do.
+So take a moment today to call your brother or sister and reminisce about all those times you drove each other (and your parents) crazy.

 11 of 30